romseguy/redux-store-visualizer/README.md

 # Features

-- Fully configurable.
+- Fully configurable
+- Collapsible nodes
-- Hot reloadable since it's only a component that receive any state as props.
+- Hot reloadable since it's only a component that receive any state as props
-- Redux and React are not hard dependencies, I used my favorite tools for this demo but you can use your own stack.
+- Redux and React are not hard dependencies, I used my favorite tools for this demo but you can use your own stack

 # Try it out yourself!